-Under-construction building collapses in Mumbai; 1 dead, 8 injured
+Under-construction building collapses in Mumbai; 3 dead, 8 injured

 India

-Mumbai, Dec 23: An under-construction building collapsed at Goregaon area in Mumbai on Sunday leaving one person dead.
+Mumbai, Dec 23: An under-construction building collapsed at Goregaon area in Mumbai on Sunday leaving 3 people dead.
 Eight people are said to be injured.

 According to reports, a portion of the under-construction building near Azad Maidan in Goregaon has collapsed.
 Injured have been rushed to nearby hospital and their condition is said to be stable.